 Everything's bigger and brighter in Texas when it comes to Christmas lights.
-Dallas-Fort Worth has a number of beautiful holiday displays so grab a peppermint latte or some hot cocoa for the kids, load up the station wagon à la Clark W. Griswold, and enjoy the show.
+Dallas-Fort Worth has a number of beautiful holiday displays so grab a peppermint latte or some hot cocoa for the kids, load up the SUV and enjoy the holiday events and lighting displays.

 Where: Vitruvian Park, 3875 Ponte Ave., Addison, Texas

 Arlington: Interlochen Lights Display

 One of the largest holiday light displays in North Texas comes to life when more than 200 Interlochen homeowners dress up their homes and lawns with Christmas lights and an assortment of holiday-themed displays.